This post contains collections of products that I personally recommend (it may contain affiliate links).

 For more festive fall boards, check out my Thanksgiving Turkey Board, Turkey Shaped Cheese Ball, Thanksgiving Cheese and Dessert Board, Thanksgiving Kids Snack Board, Fall Dessert Board, Fall Harvest Board, Elevated Fall Cheese Board, Fall Burrata Board, Pumpkin Cheese Ball, and Caramel Apple Board.

-What’s On My Thanksgiving Spread?
+What’s On My Thanksgiving Charcuterie Board?

 To be honest this board is very cheese-centric.
 What else did you expect from me!?
 I’ve officially started calling the holiday Cheesegiving!
 Jokes aside, I made sure this board is full of the flavors and ingredients you’d find on a traditional Thanksgiving spread, just with a cheese board twist on them.
 Let’s take it section by section below.